BHEEEET/solana-docs/state-channels.md

 Examples: payment channels, state channels

 ## Payment channels
 A payment channel is best described as a "two-way ledger" collectively maintained by two users.

 The ledgers initial balance is the sum of deposits locked into the on-chain contract during the channel opening phase
+- Can be performed instantaneously and without involvement of the blockchain
+- Except for an initial one-time on-chain creation and eventual closing of the channel

+Updates to ledger balance:
+- requires  approval of all parties in the channel

+Payment channel participants can conduct unlimited amount of instant, feeless transactions between each other, as long as the net sum of their transfers does not exceed the deposited tokens.

+## State channels

+**WORK FURTHER HERE**